redbrick/docs/docs/services/servers.md

 The main login server used in Redbrick is Azazel.
 You may also log in to Pygmalion if you wish at `pyg.redbrick.dcu.ie`

-You can log in using ssh with your Redbrick username and password like so:
+You can log in using ssh in your terminal/command prompt application of choice with your Redbrick username and password like so:

 ```bash
 ssh YOUR_USERNAME@redbrick.dcu.ie